moiravs/AdvanceDB/Readme.md

 # Stream DB with: Apache kafka and Apache Flink

-Kafka and Flink are a distributed event-streaming platform, it doesn't contains a database inside itself because they are optimized for real-time data streaming and event processing. it is used to quickly transfer data from producers to consumers.
-If we want to store the data, we will need to implement a database at the consumer end.
+This is our project for the course INFO-F415.
+The link of the course can be found here: https://cs.ulb.ac.be/public/teaching/infoh415.

+The technology we chose are Stream Databases with Apache Kafka & Apache Flink.
+We decided to implement a chat that ban users when they write an "illegal" word.
+We implemented three differents chats: one with Apache Kafka, one with Apache Flink and one with Apache Kafka & Apache Flink.

+Our powerpoint and our report can be found in the `doc` directory.

 ## Dataset

 we also need a chat.csv which is the dataset used, you can get this dataset on http://vps-efc5205a.vps.ovh.net/content/sentiment140.zip

-#### Error

-If the producer kafka have a probleme with the dataset, you can use csv_repaired.py in producers folder to repair the csv and will output cleaned_chat.csv.
-Replace chat.csv by this file.
+If the producer kafka has a problem with the dataset, you can use csv_repaired.py in producers folder which will modify the dataset chat.csv to be readable.

+# Running the code

+The installation script is for Ubuntu-based systems.
+Other systems will need to adapt the installation script.

-#### Library installation for coding
+## Library installation for coding

 Installing library for compatibity with python